gpetraroli/rag_example/README.md

 > **Note:** <br />
 > For audio files you need to install FFmpeg on your system: (https://www.ffmpeg.org/) <br />
-> Audio files are precessed with the `openai-whisper` library; this library will try to use your GPU (CUDA on Nvidia, MPS on Mac) automatically.
+> Audio files are processed with the `openai-whisper` library; this library will try to use your GPU (CUDA on Nvidia, MPS on Mac) automatically.
 > - If you have a GPU: Transcription will be very fast (seconds/minutes).
 > - If you are on CPU: Transcription will be slower (1x realtime or slower).